What is Sorilux?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may include severe forms of some of the side effects listed in this medication guide.

 Avoid getting Sorilux Foam on your face or in your eyes, mouth, or vagina.
 If this does happen, rinse with water.
 Do not use the foam on sunburned, windburned, dry, chapped, irritated, or broken skin.
-Avoid exposing treated skin areas to sunlight or tanning beds.
 This medicine can make you sunburn more easily.
-Wear protective clothing when you are outdoors.
+Avoid sunlight or tanning beds.
+Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Avoid using other medications on the areas you treat with Sorilux unless your doctor tells you to.

 Get emergency medical help if you have any of these signs of an allergic reaction to Sorilux: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using Sorilux and call your doctor at once if you have a serious side effect such as: